exposit/pythia-oracle/HELP.md

 ####Top Status Bar

-From left to right, there's an up/down tracker, bookmark buttons, and a spinner to control the behavior of the enter key when the text input is focused.
+From left to right, there's an up/down tracker, bookmark buttons, a button to temporarily display only prose tagged blocks, and a spinner to control the behavior of the enter key when the text input is focused.

 The up/down tracker is pretty self-explanatory; it was originally designed to track Chaos Factor but you can use it for whatever you please.
 I generally just use the "Tracker" panel for most things like that, but it's nice to have a dedicated spot for Chaos Factor since it has to be changed so frequently.

 The bookmark panel consists of five bookmark slots and a "Clear" button.
 If you're not editing a specific block, you can click on one of the slot buttons (marked with a "-"), then on that text block, and store its index for later reference.
 Clicking on the bookmark again will jump back to that referenced block.
 To clear a bookmark, click the "Clear" button and then on the bookmark slot you want cleared.

+"PROSE" will temporarily remove all non-fiction-tagged blocks from view.
+The view will reset if you edit a block or create a new one.

 The enter behavior spinner allows you to choose what text is automatically tagged with when you hit "enter" while typing in the main text input.
 "Plain" and "Aside" modes correspond to the "Direct" and "Aside" buttons in the bottom control panel.